4 Payment Processor Tips - Better Merchant Relationships

 Merchant account statements tell a story about what happened with the merchant’s business that month.
-By reviewing them, you can perceive many of the big changes and daily ups and downs that they’re facing.
+By reviewing them, you can learn about many of the big changes and daily ups and downs that they’re facing.

 Are they growing?
 Declining?
 Falling victim to fraud?
 Issuing lots of refunds?
-Getting hit with a high number of disputes?
+Getting hit with a lot of chargebacks?
 Merchants don’t always review these statements closely, and sometimes they don’t even know when they’re losing money to chargebacks or refunds.

-If you’re evaluating your merchants’ statements—and maintaining close communication with them—you can point out the early warning signs of, for example, a rising chargeback rate, and offer them possible solutions before the problem grows out of hand.
+If you’re evaluating your merchants’ statements and maintaining close communication with them, you can point out the early warning signs of a rising chargeback rate or a vulnerability to fraud and offer them possible solutions before the problem grows out of hand.

 As a payment processor, you might be able to see problems on the horizon for your merchants, but you don’t always have the resources to solve them.
 Getting a spiraling chargeback problem under control isn’t necessarily in a payment processor’s wheelhouse, so while you might be able to see a merchant’s problem clearly, you might not know what you can actually do to help them.